geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note12-h"></a>
 § Note (h), page 134, line 203.&emsp;*By Pope or Legate, and as οft renew’d.*

 The potentates of modern Europe would not be likely so far to honour the invectives of a poet as to go to war for a song.
-It is curious to remark the manner in which Bertrand kept all Europe in a ferment for many years, by his reproaches and satires, addressed alternately to <span class="smallcaps">Richard</span>, to Aiphonso of Arragon, and to Philip Augustus, whom he hated above all the rest, and accuses of the vilest cowardice.
+It is curious to remark the manner in which Bertrand kept all Europe in a ferment for many years, by his reproaches and satires, addressed alternately to <span class="smallcaps">Richard</span>, to Alphonso of Arragon, and to Philip Augustus, whom he hated above all the rest, and accuses of the vilest cowardice.
 On the other hand, he flatters the martial fame of <span class="smallcaps">Richard</span>, by comparing him to some celebrated robbers—in his eyes their profession was no dishonour.&#160;<a href="#ref12-h" rev="footnote" class="footnote-backref">↩</a>

 <a id="note12-i"></a>
 § Note (i), page 138, line 296.&emsp;*He hated Conrad, and he laid him low.*